-Blockchain a pretty big and complicated concept.
-But I’ll try to break it down some by comparing it to Google Sheets vs. Traditional Spreadsheets.
+Blockchain is a complicated concept.
+Let's make it simpler by comparing it to Google Sheets vs. Traditional Spreadsheets.

-Traditionally spreadsheets, much like transactional ledgers, exist in one place at a time.
-They might be on a person’s computer or even stored on the web in the application like Dropbox, but they never exist in more than one place at once, and changes made to them need to be distributed efficiently to all relevant parties.
+Traditionally, spreadsheets—much like transactional ledgers—exist in one place at a time.
+They might be on a person’s computer, or even stored on the web in an application like Dropbox, but they never exist in more than one place at once.
+Changes must be distributed efficiently to all relevant parties.

-Google Sheets, on the other hand, exist in multiple places all at the same time.
-They live in the cloud and everybody who has access to them can see any changes that are made in real time.
+Google Sheets, on the other hand, are accessible in multiple places at the same time.
+They live in the cloud and everybody who has access to them can see any changes that are made in real-time.

 Blockchain is more like Google Sheets than a traditional spreadsheet, but with added security.
-Unlike Google Sheets––which can be edited by anyone with access––once an entry gets made in blockchain it both gets distributed over a diverse network (somewhat similar to the way Google Sheets works) and gets locked in.
+Unlike Google Sheets—which can be edited by anyone with access—once an entry gets made in blockchain, it is distributed over a diverse network (somewhat similar to the way Google Sheets works) and gets locked in.
 The entry can’t be changed once it resides in its particular block.

-This means that entries that are put into a blockchain are incredibly secure.
-They can’t be changed or manipulated.
+Entries put into a blockchain are incredibly secure and can’t be changed or manipulated.

-Because of this level of security, blockchain––which is the underlying technology of Bitcoin––is starting to be used for many new applications.
+Because of this level of security, blockchain—which is the underlying technology of Bitcoin—is being used for many new applications.
 One of those applications is business funding.
 This is interesting because traditionally business funding is very difficult to get.

 Most traditional business funding takes one of three forms: self-funding, bank funding, or venture capital.

 The problem is that for most people, self-funding is incredibly limited.
-Bank funding requires having an existing business that has good revenues and cash flow.
+Bank funding requires having an existing business with good revenues and cash flow.
 And venture fund capital nearly always requires a product or service that has mass appeal.

-This makes traditional funding either very limited and very hard to get for businesses and can inhibit growth even for products and services that have huge potential.
+This makes traditional funding very limited and hard to get for newer businesses.
+It can inhibit growth even for products and services with huge potential.

-Because blockchain makes the funding process safe, accessible from anywhere in the world, and completely transparent, crowdfunding platforms that use blockchain can help to maximize the success of a project.
+Because blockchain makes the funding process safe and offers completely transparent access from anywhere in the world, crowdfunding platforms that use blockchain can help to maximize the success of a project.

 Companies are creating their own cryptocurrency that acts a lot like company stock.
-Initial coin offerings are offerings of a new cryptocurrency on a blockchain platform.
-It’s similar to the way the other crowdfunding platforms work where creators of the project post what they’re doing and then ask for funds from a group of people who are interested in backing them.
+Initial coin offerings (ICOs) are offerings of a new cryptocurrency on a blockchain platform.
+It’s similar to the way other crowdfunding platforms work, whereby creators of the project post what they’re doing, and then ask for funds from a group of people who are interested in backing them.

-Currently, all blockchain technology is fairly new.
-Bitcoin was only launched about a decade ago with the very first blockchain.
-What that means is that the market is not yet mature and so, creative and interesting structures are still being built to take advantage of it.
+Blockchain technology is fairly new.
+Bitcoin was launched in 2009 with the very first blockchain.
+Because the market is not yet mature, creative and interesting structures are still being built to take advantage of it.

-There’s a project called OpenLedger, among many others, that is using blockchain technology within the field of crowdfunding.
+OpenLedger is one of many projects that uses blockchain technology within the field of crowdfunding.

 Stratis used a slightly different approach to blockchain crowdfunding.

-They are trying to create a platform that allows them to make blockchain type apps extremely quickly.
-Because this is all based on new technology, it’s hard to get funding for the exact reasons that we discussed above.
+The company created a platform that allows them to make blockchain-type apps extremely quickly.
+Because this is all based on new technology, it’s hard to get funding for the exact reasons that we've discussed.

-So what Stratis did was create an ICO to raise the funds.
-Interestingly enough they only accepted Bitcoin as payment for the ICO and raised over $100,000 for their technology.
+In 2017, Stratis created an ICO to raise the funds.
+They accepted only Bitcoin as payment for the ICO and raised more than $100,000 for their technology.

-Another interesting feature of this particular technology is that three people are needed to access those funds, and only one of those people works for Stratis.
-This creates a degree of accountability within the fundraising that may not be there otherwise.
+Another interesting feature of this particular technology is that three people are needed to access the funds, and only one of these people works for Stratis.
+This creates a degree of accountability within the fundraising that might not otherwise be there.